fochoao-code/fochoao-code/README.md

 - 👋 Hi, I’m @fochoao-code or X Fernando Ochoa-Olivares.
-Got full GPA, work for Microsoft, Industrial Workshop and NASA.
+Got GPA of 7.8 points, work for Microsoft, Industrial Workshop and NASA.
 Do my side projects to cross-compile
 -  from Linux to Windows, BSD to Windows in x64, I leave the notes in full, so You can follow the recipe.
 - 👀 I’m interested in skateboarding, photography, reading.
 - 🌱 I’m currently learning my 13 progamming language, Fortran.